 We computed the $\Lambda^{j}_{MSR}(N_{MST})$ with the relative error for each of these 500 synthetic realizations, fully mapping the range of possible outcomes given the assumed mass uncertainties.
 The fraction of realizations where $\Lambda^{j}_{MSR}(N_{MST})$ exceeds unity over the dispersion $\sigma_{l,random}$ defines the probability that mass segregation is present in the system.
-We classified a system as ``robustly mass segregated'' if this fraction is higher than $70\%$, a condition found in 110 fields ($\sim37$\% of the total).
-This considerable fraction suggests that cores are already segregated in mass prior to dispersal of the gas present in the clump, and opens the question whether segregation is set at the initial formation stage or is a consequence of the early evolution, which requires a comparative analysis between systems at different evolutionary stages.
+We classified a system as \text{robustly mass segregated} if this fraction is higher than $70\%$, a condition found in 110 fields ($\sim37$\% of the total).
+This considerable fraction suggests that cores are already segregated in mass prior to dispersal of the gas present in the clump, and raises the question of whether segregation is set at the initial formation stage or is a consequence of the early evolution, which requires a comparative analysis between systems at different evolutionary stages.

 Given their large numbers, we do not show all MSR profiles.
-Instead, we summarize each profile Tab.\,\ref{Tab:Q_ClumpParameters} with metrics that characterize its average value, its peak, and its extent.
-The mass segregation integral (MSI), $I^{MSR}_{\Lambda}$ defined by \cite{Xu2024} provides a fractional area of the MRS profile that exceeds unity, allowing the comparison of the MSR profiles of different systems.
-It is defined as:
+Instead, we characterized each profile with metrics indicating average value, peak, and extent, reporting those quantities in Table\,\ref{Tab:Q_ClumpParameters}.
+We included the mass segregation integral (MSI), $I^{MSR}_{\Lambda}$ introduced by \cite{Xu2024} to quantify the fractional area of the MRS profile that exceeds unity.
+This quantity allows the comparison of the MSR profiles of different systems and is defined as